computerphysicslab/goCrawler/README.md

 - [Run](#run)
 - [Output](#output)
 - [About the author](#About-the-author)
-- [Redis Install] (#Appendix:-How-to-install-Redis-service-on-Linux-Ubuntu)
+- [Redis Install] (#Redis-Install)

 #### About goCrawler

 goLang crawler restricted to only topic relevant/curated URLs.
 It includes token frequency analysis and NLP nGram detection

+Watch goLang goCrawler running at https://youtu.be/7IDkNYcMXxU

 #### Install

 By using go.mod needed libraries are automagically downloaded on first run.
+Add Redis service.
+Check this document at the end of it.

 #### Run